wkoszek/me/source/blog/2017-02-06-how-much-software-engineer-should-invest-in-career-growth.html.md

 There's an interesting corellation here, because old and well established companies earn more and spend more, a pattern which you're likely going to see in your career too.
-So even through Volkswagen spends only 5.2% (as compared to Intel's 20.1%) they top the list of R&D spenders ($13.5B vs
+So even though Volkswagen spends only 5.2% (as compared to Intel's 20.1%) they top the list of R&D spenders ($13.5B vs
 $10.6B).
 As you become more senior, your salary will likely grow to the point where you will be able to have a significant R&D budget.
 So what's the